mesfind/ml-physical/setup.md

 ~~~
 {: bash}

-For instance, to create a new conda environment called `pygmt` with Python 3.12:
+For instance, to create a new conda environment called `pygmt` with Python 3.11:

 ~~~
 admin@MacBook~ $ conda create --name pygmt python=3.11
 ~~~
-{: .shell}
+{: .bash}

 To activate the environment: